NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

     Our task, as academics, should be to look at designs and find commonality, to allow us to try to piece together a ‘better design’.

 Graph that engine flexibility is reciprocal of game's certainty - x^-1 like hyperbola

+DCC module should be accounted for in an engine.
+On example of raylib, some of the external dependencies responsible for reading specific file formats can be compiled out and reduce the library's binary size as well as reduce the amount of available functions in its API.

 ### 2.3 Programming languages analysis